mgcth/mladen/content/posts/ifk-smhi.md

 [11832 rows x 3 columns]
 ```

-We can visualise this data in a scatter plot.
+We can again visualise this data in a scatter plot.

 <details>
     <summary>Scatter plot code</summary>